tock/tock/doc/reference/trd-hil-design.md

 1. Do not issue synchronous callbacks.
 2. Split-phase operations return a synchronous `Result` type which includes an error code in its `Err` value.
+3. For split-phase operations, `Ok` means a callback will occur while `Err` means one won't.
-3. Split-phase operations with a buffer parameter return a tuple in their error result, which includes the passed buffer as an element.
+4. Split-phase operations with a buffer parameter return a tuple in their error result, which includes the passed buffer as an element.
-4. Split-phase operrations with a buffer parameter take a mutable reference even if their access is read-only.
+5. Split-phase operrations with a buffer parameter take a mutable reference even if their access is read-only.
-5. Split-phase completion callbacks include a `Result` parameter whose `Err` contains  an ErrorCode`; these errors are a superset of the synchronous errors.
+6. Split-phase completion callbacks include a `Result` parameter whose `Err` contains  an ErrorCode`; these errors are a superset of the synchronous errors.
-6. Split-phase completion callbacks for an operation with a buffer parameter return the buffer.
+7. Split-phase completion callbacks for an operation with a buffer parameter return the buffer.
-7. Use fine-grained traits that separate out different use cases.
+8. Use fine-grained traits that separate out different use cases.
-8. Separate control and datapath operations into separate traits.
+9. Separate control and datapath operations into separate traits.
-9. Blocking APIs are not general: use them sparingly, if at all.
+10. Blocking APIs are not general: use them sparingly, if at all.

 The rest of this document describes each of these rules and their reasoning.